xster/flutter-wiki/Autorollers.md

 ## Engine to Framework

 The engine is automatically rolled to the framework.
+It is configured by <https://skia.googlesource.com/buildbot/+/refs/heads/master/autoroll/config/flutter-engine-flutter.json>.

 The bot updates <https://github.com/flutter/flutter/blob/master/bin/internal/engine.version> to point to the latest revision of the engine *whose artifacts built successfully*, as determined by looking at the [Engine Console](https://ci.chromium.org/p/flutter/g/engine/console).